 Breakfast and Brunch: Bagels are the latest obsession in Philly right now, and while scrambled eggs don’t translate to very good takeout, pastries, donuts, and breakfast sandwiches sure do.
 You cannot miss Korshak Bagels for the best bagel of your life, Crust Vegan Bakery for a sweet pastry breakfast fix, and Middle Child for its legendary egg sandwich.
 Donuts abound.
 Weekend lox and smoked fish boards are a must at Biederman’s Specialty Foods, an appetizing shop in Bella Vista.
 No matter what your craving, you’ll never have a bad breakfast in Philadelphia.

 Vegetarian and Vegan: Despite Philly’s commitment to roast pork and provolone sandwiches, herbivores have no trouble finding dedicated options here.
 Philly restaurants catering to vegetarians and vegans range from retro diner The Tasty to Latin flavors at Bar Bombón.
 Try the fine dining restaurant Vedge for fancier vegan fare and The Nile Cafe for a soul food spin.
-Here’s an illustrated guide to eight essential vegan dishes in Philly to get you started.
+Here’s an illustrated guide to eight essential vegan dishes in Philly to get you started, and a guide to the best veggie burgers in the city.

 Cheesesteaks: The debate over which cheesesteak shop puts out the best version will last forever.
 In the meantime, diners won’t go wrong at Jim’s Steaks on South Street or Dalessandro’s in Roxborough.
 Even those avoiding meat or dairy, or both, can get a cheesesteak.